Taxes Influencers Need To Pay As Per Budget ’22-23

 This indicates that influencers have revealed all of the freebies that they received from the businesses, and tax withholding is applied to it only if it is maintained by them because things of this nature will be termed a perquisite.

 Because micro-nano influencers primarily engage in barter associations, this is most likely to have an effect on them.
 While they are still establishing a foothold in the industry, this gives them the opportunity to begin cultivating partnerships with various businesses.

-However, the provision in the budget also makes room for acknowledgement at the government level of the fact that a new breed of professionals is being formed, which is something that was not previously possible which is a massive validation for influencers and content creators.
+However, the provision in the budget also makes room for acknowledgement at the government level of the fact that a new breed of professionals is being formed.
+An official government recognition is something that is great for ushering in a new breed of professionals.
+This is something that is a massive validation for influencers and content creators.

 The Future of The Creator Economy